• About Us

 Yet she spares Cas’s life.

-Part-psychological thriller, part-urban legend, this is an unsettling narrative made up of diary entries, interview transcripts, film footage24396858 transcripts and medical notes.
+Part-psychological thriller, part-urban legend, this is an unsettling narrative made up of diary entries, interview transcripts, film footage transcripts and medical notes.
 Twenty-five years ago, Elmbridge High burned down.
 Three people were killed and one pupil, Carly Johnson, disappeared.
 Now a diary has been found in the ruins of the school.
 The diary belongs to Kaitlyn Johnson, Carly’s identical twin sister.
 But Carly didn’t have a twin . . .

 Re-opened police records, psychiatric reports, transcripts of video footage and fragments of diary reveal a web of deceit and intrigue, violence and murder, raising a whole lot more questions than it answers.